Yash-10/cvt-cosmo-inference/scripts/README.md

 This will create three folders named `train`, `val`, and `test` in the current directory.

 ### Step 5:
-Train the ViT/CNN/CvT (see scripts inside `model/` for code to define each model)
+Train the ViT/CNN/CvT (see scripts inside `model/` for code to define each model).
+Specify the model and run name in `config.yaml`.

 Run `python main_train.py`.
 All variables including access to the device for training the model (CPU or GPU) are hardcoded in the script itself.

 ### Step 6:
 Test the ViT/CNN/CvT

-Run `python main_test.py`.
-This will output the final results in the form of a CSV file and PNG images.
+By default, test will automatically be conducted at the end of the training.
+If one wants to do test separately, run `python main_test.py`.
+This will output the final results in the form of a CSV file and pdf images.

 ## Code for transfer learning: